oracle-livelabs/goldengate/ai-agent-data-streams/extract-datastream/extract-datastream.md

 ## Introduction
 In this lab, you will configure OCI GoldenGate depoloyment to capture transactional changes from the POS ADW database and stream them into the AI Hub environment.
 This setup enables a live data feed, ensuring that AI-driven queries work on real-time data.
-You will:
- - Enable transaction data capture (trandata) on source tables.
- - Create an Extract process to capture changes from ADW.
- - Configure a Data Stream process to stream changes into the AI Hub application.
- - Insert and test new POS records.
- - Monitor GoldenGate statistics to verify that the replication pipeline is active.

-Objectives
+### Objectives
-By the end of this lab, you will be able to:

- - Navigate the GoldenGate Deployment Console.
+In this lab, you:

- - Enable trandata for source tables in ADW.
+ - Add trandata for source tables in ADW.
  - Create an Extract process to capture transactional changes.
  - Build and run a Data Stream process.
  - Test replication by inserting data into source tables.
  - Monitor GoldenGate statistics for process health.

-## Tasks
+## Task 1: Add trandata for source tables in ADW

 1. Open the GoldenGate Deployment Console
     - In the OCI Console, navigate to: